 Then, just when I was beginning to despair, to question my lifelong belief in the term “music community” as something more than a concept or an ideal, but as an actual living entity that embraces and sustains its own, the great William Parker came home to New York City from another of his tours, got around to reading his accumulated Emails, and called me up to say he would send a bass and a bow to Henry Grimes.
-First he wanted New York’s great bass specialist David Gage to make a small repair, and then David’s shop would build a shipping crate for the bass and arrange and pay for the shipping.
-One of David Gage’s employees, a bassist called Sprocket, even put up $100 of his own money to help with shipping costs.
+William did this partly because when he was 12 years old and growing up in a Bronx housing project without any great hopes for his future, he heard Henry playing bass in a Bronx bowling alley [!] and discovered then and there what his glorious future would be.
+But before sending the bass to Henry, first William wanted New York’s great luthier David Gage to make a small repair, and then David’s shop would build a shipping crate for the bass and arrange and pay for the shipping.
+One of David Gage’s employees, a bassist called Sprocket, even put up $100 of his own salary to help with shipping costs.

 Henry Grimes received the bass William Parker named Olive Oil (more, I think, due to the green tinge of her finish than for Popeye’s girlfriend) on December 16th, 2002, was ecstatic to have Olive Oil, and has been practicing hard ever since.
 After only a couple of months with Olive Oil, he began to emerge from his room, with sensitive, caring encouragement and assistance from a young music student named Nick Rosen and classmates at the Oakwood School, where the youngsters persuaded the staff to pay Henry to give them improvisation lessons.
 Meanwhile, Henry practiced with quite a few area musicians and played beautiful concerts at Billy Higgins’s World Stage, the Howling Monk, and the Jazz Bakery in the Los Angeles area.